andrej-dyck/template-jenkinsfile-monorepo/README.md

 A Jenkinsfile template 📄 for a _monorepo_ project 👨‍💻, which allows for its modules to be integrated ⚙ and deployed 📦 _independently_.

+At the time of writing, this template is used with _Jenkins 2.303.1_.

 ## Motivation and Background
 [Jenkins](https://www.jenkins.io/) is a popular build-pipeline choice for companies as it is open-source and companies can introduce their own agents.